-Reeves Library's collections and services are central to the educational mission of Moravian College and Theological Seminary.
+Reeves Library's collections and services are central to the educational mission of Moravian College and Moravian Theological Seminary.
 From its inception with the Female Seminary in the 1700s, the College Library has always reflected the curriculum.
 Materials are primarily collected that support student research done in conjunction with their studies.
 The collections housed in the Library represent a number of factors, such as faculty selection and books available in neighboring Lehigh Valley colleges and universities.
-This policy covers collection development for Moravian College and Theological Seminary [College].
+This policy covers collection development for the College and Theological Seminary.

 Freedom of expression and free dissemination of all ideas are guiding principles of Reeves Library collection development.
 Intellectual freedom and opposition to censorship are essential components.
-The American Library Association's "Library Bill of Rights" is appended (Appendix A).
-In addition, Reeves Library fully supports and complies with copyright principles.
+The American Library Association's "Library Bill of Rights" is appended.
+Reeves Library fully supports and follows copyright principles.